KMKfw/kmk_firmware/docs/en/contributing.md

 them to be executed in a desktop development environment.

 Execute tests using the command `make unit-tests`.
-The unit-tests target accepts an optional environment variable for specifying a subset of tests with python unittest syntax:
+The unit-tests target accepts an optional environment variable for specifying a subset of tests with python's `unittest` syntax:
 ```sh
 make unit-tests TESTS="tests.test_capsword tests.test_hold_tap"
 ```